 Dividends for the above accounts are paid quarterly on the last day of March, June, September and December.
 Dividend Rates are variable and are determined on an on-going basis by the Scotwest Board of Directors.

 A dividend may be paid and added to the account prior to the pay-out in November.

-The proposed dividend rate may fluctuate over the course of the year depending on current market conditions.
+The proposed dividend rates may fluctuate over the course of the year depending on current market conditions.

-The proposed rate of dividend for the Christmas Account is currently 0.25% p.a.
+The proposed rate of dividend for the Christmas Account will be 0.1% p.a.from 1st April 2021.